BrentAIICT/MSSA-SCA/GitTraining/GitInVSCode.md

 ---

 ---

 <br><br>

-# This last part of this lab show the normal workflow for git/GitHub
+# This last part of this lab shows the normal workflow for git/GitHub

 ## From now on these are the steps you need to perform whenever you change the files in your git repository